gravesa333/Electricity_Load_Forecasting/README.md

 The mean absolute percent error was calculated for all buildings' forecasts, and then a new model was created that included exogenous variables (specifically for holidays, i.e. whether a day was a holiday or not).
 Mean absolute percent errors were re-calculated and compared to the first models' MAPE's.
 Finally, the best model was selected for each building.

-All relevant information was exported to Tableau to display the forecasts in a dashboard.
+All relevant information was exported to Tableau to display the forecasts in a dashboard (see "Load_Forecasting_Dashboard.twb" in Presentation folder).

 ### Jupyter Notebook Organization/Project Process